 An organic practice honeybee apiary located in the heart of New Brunswick, along the South branch of the Oromocto River!

-Letting the bees eat some of the honey they produce.
+Letting the bees eat the honey they produce.

 Plant for bees

 Providing wide variety of plants for bees is a must to ensure the bees have food sources from early spring all the way through fall.
 Bee-specific plants also include those plants that provide natural protection from mites, as well as viruses and funguses.
 We feel so strongly about plant diversification for all type of pollinators River Bend Bees has become a proud supporter of The David Suzuki Foundation Butterfly Way Project.

 Fungi, viruses and mites will always co-exist within bee colonies.
 It’s only when the organism is weakened that they grow out of balance and become a problem.
 Application of miticides does not address the root cause of why the colony is stressed?
 Are they too exposed and being weakened by wind?
 Do they lack an adequate water supply?
 Is plant diversification on the apiary adequate.
 Once the underlying reason for health issues is determined it can be corrected in a number of natural ways to build up the health of the colony again.

 Beekeeping was not one of the careers I listed when my elementary school teacher asked, “What do you want to do when you are older?”
 Back then, I was too preoccupied picking buttercups and dandelions, watching dragonflies and bumblebees’ flit through the sky or dragging a blanket outside to read under the sun.
 My Dad still recalls rescuing me, after my boots got so stuck in a pond, looking for tadpoles of course.